igor-baiborodine/kiroule.com/content/article/manage-environment-specific-settings-for-hugo-based-website.md

 In Hugo, to manage your site configuration, you use the `config.toml`, `config.yaml`, or `config.json` file, which is found in the site root.
 You can use the same config file for each of your environments, but it depends on a Hugo theme you chose for your website.
 For a minimalistic theme, that could work just fine.
 But if your theme offers integration with external services such as Google Analytics, Discus, or Algolia, using your non-prod environments for development and testing may affect your production environment.
 For example, using the same Google Analytics ID in local and dev environments will pollute your usage statistics with data from these non-prod environments.

-Since I initially didn't have much experience with Hugo, I solved the problem of managing environment-specific settings using the placeholder approach(the source code is available [here](https://github.com/igor-baiborodine/kiroule.com/tree/single-config-file)).
-With this approach, which was inspired by Netlify's [Inject environment variable values]((https://docs.netlify.com/configure-builds/file-based-configuration/#inject-environment-variable-values)), you replace in your `config.toml` file the actual value of configuration setting with a placeholder text, for example:
+Since I initially didn't have much experience with Hugo, I solved the problem of managing environment-specific settings using the placeholder approach, which was inspired by Netlify's [Inject environment variable values]((https://docs.netlify.com/configure-builds/file-based-configuration/#inject-environment-variable-values)).
+With this approach, you replace in your `config.toml` file the actual value of configuration setting with a placeholder text, for instance:
 ```toml
 googleAnalytics = "GOOGLE_ANALYTICS_ID_PLACEHOLDER"
 algolia_indexName = "ALGOLIA_INDEX_NAME_PLACEHOLDER"